JulsIII/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach does not return a new array, goes through all items without stopping, and does not need a return statment. .map does automactically return a new array, it does not mod the original, does require a return statment and used for converiting data.

 2. Explain the difference between a callback and a higher order function.
+    Higher Order Functions are functions that take another function as a parameter as where Callback functions are passed into higher order functions as arguments.
+Addionally, higher order functions receive while callback functions are passed in.

 3. What is closure?
+    When a function reaches outside of it's scope to grab and use something that was defined in the parent scope.

 4. Describe the four rules of the 'this' keyword.
+    1. By itself, outside a function, in global scope, "this" refers to a "window object" within a function.
+    2. When calling a function with a preceding period, "this" is the object before that period.
+    3. Within a constructer "this" refers to a specific instance of the object that is created by the constuctor function.
+    4. When Call and Apply methods are used, "this" is explicitly defined.

 5. Why do we need super() in an extended class?
+    To pass in the Attributes from the Parent Class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions